manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $response = $client->search($params);
 ```

-Response will be a JSON containing
+The response will be a JSON containing:

 - took - query time
-- timed_out - boolean, true if query timed out
+- timed_out - boolean, true if the query timed out
 - hits - array with matches
 - profile - optional, if profiling is set

 ### Insert

-For complete reference of payload and response see Manticore's [Insert API](https://manual.manticoresearch.com/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table#Adding-documents-to-a-real-time-index)
+For a complete reference of payload and response, see Manticore's [Insert API](https://manual.manticoresearch.com/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table#Adding-documents-to-a-real-time-index).

 `body` properties consist of:

 - index name
-- document as array of properties
+- document as an array of properties
 - id as document id

 All are mandatory.